 Companywide, Adidas’ sales in 2023 declined 5 percent to €21.4 billion in Euro terms with flat currency-neutral revenues.
 The discontinuation of the Yeezy business represented a drag of around €500 million on the year-over-year comparison during 2023.

 Adidas’ operating profit reached €268 million in 2023, down from €669 million a year ago.
-The latest year includes one-off costs of around €200 million related to a strategic review the company conducted in 2023, as well as Yeezy donations and accruals for further donations in an amount of more than €140 million.
+The latest year includes one-off costs of around €200 million related to a strategic review the company conducted in 2023 and Yeezy donations and accruals for further contributions of more than €140 million.

-In July of this year, Adidas raised its guidance for the second time this year after seeing healthy double-digit growth in the second quarter.
-Currency-neutral revenues are now projected to increase at a high-single-digit rate in 2024, up from the previous April 2024 guidance for mid- to high-single-digit growth.
-Operating profit is now expected to reach around €1.0 billion, up from prior expectations of around €700 million.
+The company is now projecting currency-neutral revenues to increase at a high-single-digit rate in 2024, up from the previous April 2024 guidance for mid- to high-single-digit growth.
+The company also projected that operating profit would reach around €1.0 billion, up from prior expectations of around €700 million.